lakka-switch/documentation/faq.md

 It happens sometimes : it boots but the LCD stays black.
 When it happens, wait a bit for RetroArch to launch (to prevent corrupting the configuration file) and force shutdown by holding the POWER button for twelve seconds.
 Try to boot again.
 If it _still_ happens, reboot to Horizon before trying again.

+Sometimes however it will not boot at all, giving a black screen everytime you try.
+This is a know issue, and there is currently no known solution.

 &nbsp;
 > **Do my Joy-Cons charge when using Lakka ?**